0xF41/inodeyou-c/README.md

 ### Limitations
 - Does not have a recursive functionality in sub-directories (//TODO in future updates)
 - Does not detect special files such as file sockets, symbolic links, etc.
+- Only works on ext file system types, not compatible with xfs and other types.

 ## Installation